 Make sure you hire a licensed solar installer.
 This ensures that the work is done correctly using the most up-to-date installation methods.
 In Iowa, anyone making at least $2,000 annually from non-DIY electrical or solar energy work is a contractor and must pursue licensure from the Division of Labor.
 To install solar photovoltaic systems, a company will need an journeyman or electrical contractor license.

 Check review sites like Google Reviews, TrustPilot, and the Better Business Bureau (BBB) to see feedback from past customers about local solar companies.
-Detailed reviews can help you assess a company's reliability and customer service.
-Use caution with companies that have hardly any reviews or mostly negative ones.
+Detailed reviews can help you assess a company's dependability and level of service.
+Use caution with providers that have very few reviews or mostly negative ones.

 Call at least three solar companies for free, itemized quotes.
 The quotes should describe all costs and list the solar equipment included.
 Reviewing multiple quotes helps identify the option that aligns with your budget.